 scholar. researcher. activist.

-Brooklynn K. Hitchens, Ph.D. is a postdoctoral associate and incoming assistant professor at the University of Maryland, College Park in the Department of Criminology and Criminal Justice.
+Brooklynn K. Hitchens, Ph.D. an incoming assistant professor at the University of Maryland, College Park in the Department of Criminology and Criminal Justice.
 She is sociologist and urban ethnographer who specializes in race, class and gender inequities in crime and victimization, urban violence and trauma, and policing.

 Her work centers the marginalized experiences of urban, street-identified Black women and girls, particularly those with personal and vicarious experiences with victimization, and those who are "homicide survivors," or have experienced the loss of a loved one to homicide.